LittleBlue418/markdown-portfolio/_includes/04-lists.md

 - Games - both board games and computer games
 - Running and swimming
 - Partying and festivals with friends
-- Hassling my cat with love
+- Hassling my cat with love :heart: